Landing Page Mastery: 13 Types and 14 Optimization Tips

 A longer form can be more effective if you want to offer an expensive product or service.
 You may attract fewer visitors, but they will all be eligible to purchase.

 For example, asking a customer budget question about web design jobs can save you time.
-A customer who is looking for a $ 500 plan and your minimum package starts at $ 20,000 will not use your services.
+A customer who is looking for a $500 plan and your minimum package starts at $20,000 will not use your services.
+The form acts as a qualifier.

 1. 12.
 Optimize your landing page for SEO